 If flattening the bag with your hand doesn’t work, you can place a straw in the corner of the bag, then zip it up as much as you can.
 Use the straw to suck the air out of the bag to create a vacuum seal.
 Do not do this with raw meat.
 Do not do this with raw meat!

 My personal favorite way is to use water.
 It makes me feel like an airtight seal hack wizarding genius.
 Fill the sink (or a really big bowl) about two-thirds of the way with water.
 Then, zip the bag up leaving 1/8th unsealed.
 Slowly dip the upright bag into the water and watch the water displace all of the air in the bag!
-Once you get pretty close to the zipper line, seal the rest of the bag.
+Once you get the zipper line of the bag pretty close to the top of the water, seal the rest of the bag.
 Presto!
 A vacuum seal.
-If you still don’t get it, watch this video.
+If you still don’t get it, watch this video:

 3. Use Your Oven

 It may be daunting at first, but once you get to know your oven, it’ll be your meal-prep BFF.
 The biggest thing novice cooks get wrong about the oven is the process.
 Oven cooking is 90% prep-work, 10% sitting around.
 So, what’s the first step for cooking anything in the oven?
 Open the door and look in the oven.
 Yeah, it’s that simple.
 Make sure there’s nothing in there that’ll burn your house down before you go preheating willy-nilly.
 Once you know it’s safe, go ahead and preheat the oven.
-350 – 375 degrees Fahrenheit is the most common temperature.
+350 – 375 degrees Fahrenheit will cook most foods just fine, though baked goods and pastries are a different story.
 I typically go for the higher end of that range because I’m a rebel and I like my food a little crisp.